 As time went on, Joe’s mother stopped visiting him.
 He slowly began to accept that he was never going home to her again.

 Hope for a future?

-Staff began to talk with Mildred and Joe about a plan for him to possibly live with her after he made more progress at Guardian Angel.
-His grandmother was open to the idea and worked closely with Guardian Angel staff.
-She had staff-supervised visits at the Guardian Angel facility.
+A team member began to talk with Mildred and Joe about a plan for him to possibly live with her after he made more progress at Guardian Angel.
+His grandmother was open to the idea and worked closely with the Guardian Angel team.
+She had team-supervised visits at the Guardian Angel facility.
 Then, she took Joe for weekend visits to her home.
 First, they were short afternoon visits, and then they became longer, overnight visits.
 They both received therapy together to carefully talk about the possibility of a new living arrangement.
 Joe began to trust his grandmother wanted to be there for him and that she loved him.
 He had previously not spent very much time with her because his life with his mom had been so chaotic.

 After nine months of treatment, Joe began full weekend visits at his grandmother’s home.
 The visits went well after working hard together on the rules and expectations.
 Joe was finally getting consistent structure with the program at Guardian Angel, and, now, at his grandmother’s home.
 He felt safe and secure with grandmother more each week.

 Joe’s grades and behavior in his schooling continued to improve.
 He made fast progress on his reading skills and comprehension.
 His behavior in the unit was consistently more cooperative.
 He showed increased self-management of his anger, and more positive peer interactions with other residents in his daily living.

 Joe was discharged to his grandmother’s home after 14 months of treatment at Guardian Angel Home.